mscottsewell/CascadeFields/README.md

 ## License

-This project is provided as-is for use in Microsoft Dataverse environments.
+This project is licensed under the [MIT License](LICENSE) - see the LICENSE file for details.

+Copyright (c) 2025 mscottsewell

 ## Version History